-MNES Summary of Potential Direct Impacts on MNES & Mitigation Summary of Potential Indirect Impacts on MNES & Mitigation Listed Threatened Species Wallum Sedge Frog A preconstruction survey was undertaken in September 2016 in accordance with Condition 8g of the approval and consistent with the method outlined in the updated WSFMP (August 2016).
-Based on the results from the survey, 4.54ha of WSF habitat is assessed as being lost within Precincts 4 and 5 of the development (polygons 24, 30, 31 and Adjacent earthworks (i.e. filling works, clearing of vegetation etc.) to be undertaken to avoid impacts on retained habitat.
+MNES Summary of Potential Direct Impacts on MNES & Mitigation Summary of Potential Indirect Impacts on MNES & Mitigation Listed Threatened Species Wallum Sedge Frog Across the area associated with this addendum, 75.8ha of WSF habitat is impacted.
+This was calculated based on surveys undertaken and data displayed in Figure 5.3, contributing towards the 152 total impacted habitat permissible under the federal approval condition.
+Adjacent earthworks (i.e. filling works, clearing of vegetation etc.) to be undertaken to avoid impacts on retained habitat.
 Stormwater runoff from the development in areas of construction covered by this PCEMP to be diverted away from retained or created Wallum Sedge Frog habitat (ponds) to avoid potential impacts.

-MNES Summary of Potential Direct Impacts on MNES & Mitigation Summary of Potential Indirect Impacts on MNES & Mitigation 42).
-Impacted WSF habitat within Precinct 3 has been previously accounted for in the PCEMP from Precinct 2 and Part Precincts 3/4.
-In accordance with the approved WSFMP and Condition 7 of the Approval, 12.53ha of WSF habitat is being created, conserved and embellished along the Bells Creek North (northern bank) frog conservation corridor (Frog Zone and Frog Buffer).
-This will reduce somewhat with the introduction of storm water drainage corridors and WSUD placement within the Frog Buffers.
-A total area of 0.175ha of potential existing WSF habitat (identified in the preconstruction survey) will be retained and conserved within the Bells Creek North (northern bank) frog conservation corridor.
-There is a maximum net gain of 8.03ha of WSF habitat (12.53-4.54=8.03).
-Water Mouse Water mouse habitat as identified in the PER (Stockland, 2013) will not be directly impacted by the works covered by this PCEMP addendum.
+MNES Summary of Potential Direct Impacts on MNES & Mitigation Summary of Potential Indirect Impacts on MNES & Mitigation Water Mouse Water mouse habitat as identified in the PER (Stockland, 2013) will not be directly impacted by the works covered by this PCEMP addendum.
 No Water Mouse habitat exists within or adjoining any areas covered by this PCEMP.
 Indirect impacts would not be anticipated as surface water and ground water, if discharged, will be directed into Lamerough Creek and Bells Creek North.
 Habitat with potential to contain EPBC list species No EPBC Act listed threatened flora species were located on the Aura site during the targeted surveys and as such no direct impacts on these MNES are predicted (PER, 2013).
 The project site has been assessed as containing habitat with the potential to contain EPBC Act listed flora species to occur based on the quality of extant habitats and the proximity of nearby populations.
 Stockland has committed to appropriate rehabilitation within conservation and rehabilitation areas across the site.
 An area bounding the northern, southern and eastern boundaries of Precincts 6 (Part), 7-15 and 16 (part) has been defined as the EPZ which will be conserved and rehabilitated to improve habitat value.
 The EPZ runs the entire length of the eastern boundary with Precincts 7 and 8.
-The conservation

-MNES Summary of Potential Direct Impacts on MNES & Mitigation Summary of Potential Indirect Impacts on MNES & Mitigation corridors are composed of areas of riparian corridor, frog zone, frog buffer and lifestyle buffer and occur along the entire length of Bells Creek North and Bells Creek South. • The nature of habitat rehabilitation across the site is identified in the Vegetation Rehabilitation and Management Plan, 2014, through the designation of habitat management units or HMUs.
+The conservation corridors are composed of areas of riparian corridor, frog zone, frog buffer and lifestyle buffer and occur along the entire length of Bells Creek North and Bells Creek South.
+The nature of habitat rehabilitation across the site is identified in the Vegetation Rehabilitation and Management Plan, 2014, through the designation of habitat management units or HMUs.
 Listed Migratory species The development of works covered by this PCEMP are expected to not directly impact migratory birds that use the site.
 Wetland of International importance (RAMSAR) As a result of the works covered by this PCEMP, there is expected to be no direct impacts on the RAMSAR site.
 There would be no indirect impacts on Ramsar as downstream water quality would be maintained to protect environmental values.

-Based on the most recent survey data, 62.5ha of WSF habitat is to be retained across the subject site, including the Precincts covered under this PCEMP and shown in Figure 5-3, with additional habitat re-created as part of the approved WSF management plan.
-Both retained and recreated habitat are contained within the conservation zones (Riparian Zone, Frog Zone, Frog Buffer) adjoining each of the creeks which dissect the subject site, and land east of the Bells Creek Arterial - Environmental Protection Zone.
+Based on the most recent survey data, 54.8ha of WSF habitat is to be retained across the subject site, including the Precincts covered under this PCEMP and shown in Figure 5-3, with additional habitat re-created as part of the approved WSF management plan.
+Both retained and recreated habitat are contained within the conservation zones (Riparian Zone, Frog Zone, Frog Buffer) adjoining each of the creeks which dissect the subject site, and land east of the Bells Creek

+Arterial - Environmental Protection Zone.
 Retained WSF habitat and areas to recreate WSF habitat, are shown in Map 2.2d of the WSFMP.

-A total area of 96.84ha of WSF habitat is expected to be lost to the development across the Precincts covered under this PCEMP as shown Figure 5-3.
+A total area of 109.9ha of WSF habitat is expected to be lost to the development across the Precincts covered under this PCEMP as shown Figure 5-3.